 Set the Right Strategy for Your Stage Top-Level OKRs Strategy Survey: Set the Right Strategy for Your Stage Watch: A New and Better Way to Do SWOT Analysis (part 2 or 2).
 The Top-Level OKRs Strategy Survey allows your team to quickly align on the right top-level strategic objectives by using lifecycle theory.
 We believe that if your company is

-I saw this image circulating around social media last week and I had to roll my eyes: It’s not because I don’t believe in the values of “new management” thinking.
+I saw this image circulating around social media last week and I had to roll my eyes.
+It shows “new management thinking” on one column compared to “old management thinking” in the other.
+It’s not because I don’t believe in the values of new management thinking.
 Quite the contrary.
-It’s that making the shift from “old management” thinking to “new management” thinking is not a problem to solve.
-It’s a polarity to manage.
-A problem is
+It’s that making the shift from old management thinking to new

 Let’s build your high-performance organization together.